 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is an 'Ideal' wall mounted gas heating boiler within a cupboard on the landing.
+There is an 'Ideal' wall mounted gas heating boiler within the kitchen.
 This serves water filled radiators throughout the property and also provides domestic hot water.
+Drainage Drainage covers etc were not lifted.

-Drainage Drai inage covers etc were not lifted.
-Neit ther drains nor drainage systems were tested.
-Drai nage is assumed to be to the main public sewerage system.
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be to the main public sewerage system.

 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 There are smoke alarms within the property.
+Smoke alarms are not tested as part of a Home Report and I am unable to confirm if these are inter-linked to comply with legislation.
+Purchasers should satisfy themselves in this regard.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.

-· · · · · · · · · · · · · · · · · · · Any additional limits to inspection The property was occupied, fully furnished and all floors were covered.
-Floor coverings restricted my inspection of flooring whilst the size and positioning of furnishings restricted my inspection of some internal walls.
-In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects.
+Any additional limits to inspection The property was vacant and unfurnished.
+Some floors were covered which restricted my inspection of flooring.
+In accordance with Health and Safety guidelines I have not disturbed insulation.
 Floor coverings have not been moved.
-Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
 Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 I was not able to inspect the sub floor area.
-My inspection of the roof covering was restricted from ground level and some parts were not visible.
-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to insulation material and lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.
 However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Any such materials should not be drilled or disturbed without prior advice from a licensed specialist.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
-Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
+Pricing repairs is out with 17 WILSON AVENUE

+Any additional limits to inspection the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.
+My inspection of boundary walls was restricted due to vegetation growth.